vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 There are two figures on the left of the god, one male and the other female with hands in the namaskāra mudrā.

 30 A new interpretation of this panel has recently been proposed by Laxshmi Greaves (2015, 308–13, 450–55).
 After a comparison of this plaque with the depiction of the sages Nara and Nārāyaṇa on the east face of the Gupta temple at Deogarh and a terracotta plaque from Bhitargaon, Greaves proposes to identify the four-armed figure in the Ahicchatra panel with Nārāyaṇa.
 The nymph standing to his left, Greaves argues, is the Apsaras Urvaśī, and the panel depicts the myth told in the Vis.ṇudharmottarapurāṇa 1.129.1– 19, 3.35.1–18), which describes how the sage Nārāyaṇa created Urvaśī by drawing her outline in mango juice on his thigh: ‘It is apposite then that Sage Nārāyaṇa has been depicted with his left hand on his thigh, perhaps illustrating that the creation of Urvaśī has just taken place’ (Greaves op. cit.
 454).
 We consider this interpretation interesting, but conclude that for the moment the Ahicchatra panel, whether Nārāyaṇa or Siva, ´ cannot help us to decode the iconographic programme of the Nagarī architrave.
-One of our doubts concerns the upanayana corḍCould this be a snake, whose head appears at the deity’s left ear?
+One of our doubts concerns the upanayana cord.
+Could this be a snake, whose head appears at the deity’s left ear?
 If so, this would point to Siva, rather than Nārāyan ´ . a.
 In the present state of conservation it is impossible to see if the deity is ithyphallic.
 However, his vexed look and the way the vessel in the left upper hand is kept off suggest a certain similarity with the Nagarī panels E 2 and E 3 (Plates 145–46); they may point to a Devadāruvana scene, in which the male in the background is the seer in a pose of resignation, while his wife in front of him is full of admiration for the intruder.